Sample Job Description: High School Athletic Trainer- Full Time

 Education: Must possess at least a bachelors degree in a health related field.

-Certificate/License: Must be NATA BOC certified and posses or be in the process of acquiring licensure, certification or registration from the state.
+Certificate/License: Must be BOC certified and possess or be in the process of acquiring licensure, certification or registration from the state.

 PHYSICAL DEMANDS AND WORKING CONDITIONS: